petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Since we made it with Plotly,
 we can also zoom in, interact with the data, etc.

+## Creating a slight variation to the figure with a fresh copy

+Now let's show the value of having our project exist in reproducible form, addressing the problem we laid out in the introduction.
+We're going to delete our local copy of the repo, clone a fresh copy, and attempt to simply change one of the axis labels slightly.

+First we edit our plotting script to make the relevant changes.
+Then we execute `calkit run`.
+Notice how the simulations were not rerun thanks to the DVC cache.
+If we run `calkit status` we see there are some differences, so we run `calkit save -m "Change x axis label"`.
+This creates a Git commit and pushes any relevant cached artifacts to the cloud.
+If we go visit the project on the Calkit website, we see our figure is up-to-date.

 ## Conclusions and next steps

 We've built a project that runs OpenFOAM simulations reproducibly,